 “What Do Children Learn in Community?” edited by Ron Miller and Joshua

 Russert, in Communities Magazine #114, Spring 2002

 Best of Communities: VIII.
 Children in Community (Fellowship for

 Wendy Priesnitz is Natural Child Magazine's Editor and the mother of

 two grown daughters.
 She has been a journalist for forty years

-and is the author of twelve books.
+and is the author of thirteen books.